Cell

 sheet.SetRangeDataFormat(3, 2, 1, 1, DataFormat.CellDataFormatFlag.Text, null);

-sheet[3, 2] = "10"; // "10" without auto convert
+sheet[3, 2] = "10"; // The string "10" is preserved as a string, without auto-conversion

 sheet.DisableSettings(ReoGridSettings.View_AllowCellTextOverflow);